jibrilhemdi/peace-un-speech/README.md

 | `imperialism` | symmetric vs asymmetric structure | Galtung 1971, *A Structural Theory of Imperialism* |
 | `transcend` | either/or vs both/and | Galtung 2004, *Transcend and Transform* |

-**Citations are from memory and have not been checked against the sources — verify before citing them in the thesis.** The construct descriptions are what the model reads; the years are for you.

 That shared origin has a consequence the analysis has to handle. `violence` and `positive_negative` are not independent measurements: in Galtung 1969 negative peace *is* the